mauriba/bh3_connectingplanets/README.md

 ## Architectural considerations

-We will use a [https://study-ccna.com/cisco-three-layer-hierarchical-model/](three layer hierarchical model) as proposed by Cisco.
+We will use a [three layer hierarchical model](https://study-ccna.com/cisco-three-layer-hierarchical-model/) as proposed by Cisco.